OleksandrPM/TinDog-Udemy-Full-Stack-Web-Developer/README.md

-# TinDog-Udemy-Full-Stack-Web-Developer
+# TinDog
-The learning landing project in the Udemy Full-Stack Web Development course`s program.
-The theme - Bootstrap.
+This is the learning landing project in the Udemy Full-Stack Web Development course program.
+The theme of the project is Bootstrap.